Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 ![trips_dev table](assets/6Query_6.png)

+### Joining Tables

-We will now join the JSON SEC filing datasets together to investigate the revenue of one CPG company.
+We will now join the JSON SEC filing datasets together to investigate the revenue of one CPG company, Kraft Heinz.
 Run the query below to join `SEC_FILINGS_INDEX` to `SEC_FILINGS_ATTRIBUTES` to see how X has performed over time:

 > aside positive
 >